APPLICATION DEADLINE: March 18th, 2024 (12:00 noon CET)

 Summer School should also be fun, right?
 It is after all during the summer holidays.
 The Summer School will allow you to experience the best of Denmark and get a glimpse of our rich culture, history and most impressive landmarks.

-You will visits other parts of Denmark and other leading Danish universities during the first three days of the Summer School (2-4 August 2023).
-Trips will include sightseeing in Odense, the Islands of Funen, Copenhagen and Northern Jutland.
-The excursions will include visits to the robotics research labs at the Technical University of Denmark (DTU) and University of Aalborg (AAU).
+You will visits other parts of Denmark and other leading Danish universities during the first three days of the Summer School.
+Trips will include sightseeing in Odense, the Islands of Funen and Copenhagen.
+The excursions will include visits to the robotics research labs at Novo Nordisk, the Technical University of Denmark (DTU) and IT University of Copenhagen (ITU).

 Denmark is a small country with a population of approximately 5.5 million.
 Denmark is a kingdom of thriving cities and idyllic landscapes; an innovative society with a green lifestyle.
 It is practically an island nation, as it consists of 406 islands (although only about 70 are populated).
 Even the capital Copenhagen is situated on an island.
 Nowhere in Denmark is more than 50 km from the sea.
 And just a few kilometres from Denmark’s major cities of Aarhus and Copenhagen you find idyllic villages and pristine woodlands and lakes.